 The original Colnago Arabesque was in production from around 1983 to 1985 and I have identified 3 different versions of the frame manufactured during this period.
 These versions are;

-- Arabesque built using Nuovo Mexico (second version crimped tubes).
+- Arabesque built using Nuovo Mexico crimp layout.

 - Arabesque built using Gilco Master profile tubes (Master Arabesque).